LaserFR/LaserFR/README.md

    - Implementation of Section 5.2 and achieved in `image_merge.py`.

-   - The synthetic attack images will be saved in `data/synthetic_attackers/`
+   - Run `image_merge.py`, the attackers in the `data/attackers` will be merged with the laser images from the previous approach.
+The synthetic attack images will be saved in `data/synthetic_attackers/`.

 ### 3.3 Filters